u-brite/canAI/README.md

 ## Data

-We will be using Gene Expression and Methylation data from TCGA GDC database.
+We will be using Gene Expression from recount3 and Methylation data from TCGA GDC database.

 ## Usage

-canAI can be access at this streamlit site.
+canAI can be accessed at this streamlit site.

 ### Installation